TrueNASTrueNAS Nightly Development Documentation

 To configure the default gateway, host name, domain and DNS name severs using the Console Setup menu type 2 and then press Enter to open the Network Settings screen.

-To configure network settings in the SCALE UI, enter the IP address displayed on the Console Setup menu screen in a browser URL field and press Enter.
+To configure network settings in the TrueNAS UI, enter the IP address displayed on the Console Setup menu screen in a browser URL field and press Enter.
 Log in with the admin user name and password set for the administration user during the iso installation process, and then go to Network to edit an interface or global network configuration settings.

 Configuring Home User Network Settings